 It is unclear whether PLA planning for offensive cyber operations accounts for the escalation risks associated with OPE.
 Nor is it clear how those risks are managed.
 Up until at least 2015, it appeared likely that official PLA doctrine for offensive cyber operations was covered by doctrine for information operations, which combined electronic, cyber, and kinetic attacks.125 The current structure for PLA cyber operational doctrine is unclear, but it might include operational doctrine for stand-alone cyber operations as well as joint information operations involving cyber attacks.
 Outgoing Communist Party Chairman Hu Jintao instructed the PLA to innovate and pay particular attention to cyberspace in 2012, after which some PLA research texts suggested that China might need stand-alone operational doctrine for cyber operations in the future.126 Nevertheless, joint information warfare formations displayed in a 2017 PLA military parade suggest that the PLA is unlikely to replace operational doctrine for joint information operations with stand-alone cyber operations doctrine.127 The PLA might not have been able to implement the joint information operations campaign outlined in its early doctrine until it established a peacetime joint command structure during major military reforms in 2015.128

 The PLA is likely to be updating its doctrine for cyber operations to account for recent changes in organizational structure.
-During the PLA’s 2015–16 military reforms, it established the Strategic Support Force (SSF), which consolidated existing PLA cyber offense, defense, and espionage units from separate parts of its former General Staff Department and services into a Network Systems Department within the SSF.
+During the PLA’s 2015–16 military reforms, it established the Strategic Support Force, which consolidated existing PLA cyber offense, defense, and espionage units from separate parts of its former General Staff Department and services into a Network Systems Department within the Strategic Support Force.
 Before the reforms, the PLA General Staff Department’s Third Department was believed to be the primary organization for cyber espionage within the PLA, while the Fourth Department was believed to have primary responsibility for offensive cyber operations.129 The consolidation of the former Third and Fourth departments into one organization is likely to enable the PLA to better integrate cyber operations for espionage and attack.130

 Whether Chinese leadership oversight of cyber operations is or will someday be as strict as (or even stricter than) the Obama White House’s control over U.S. Cyber Command is difficult to determine.
 But it is unlikely that interested parties outside of the PLA, such as the Ministry of Foreign Affairs, would have veto power over cyber operations through an interagency process similar to what was laid out in PPD-20.
 Though it remains unclear, it is unlikely that China has a formal institutional structure for interagency vetting of military plans and operations that crosses civilian and military lines.133 Overall, the available evidence from PLA organizational and operational procedures for cyber operations suggests little concern about the risks of inadvertent cyber escalation.